 Hiring grandparents and other relatives who have lived the caregiving experience and can mentor and coach kinship caregivers; and

 A cadre of interdisciplinary professionals who unite to help kinship caregivers problem-solve complex issues.

 Operational definitions of the core components, including specific actions and behaviors required to carry out the intervention

 On the front end of the model, the One-e-App offers caregivers an opportunity to one-stop shop for services for their family.
-CHI KN are equipped with laptop computers with wireless connection hot spots to help guide kinship caregivers through the application and enrollment process for needed services and supports.
+Navigators are equipped with laptop computers with wireless connection hot spots to help guide kinship caregivers through the application and enrollment process for needed services and supports.

 The Peer to Peer Navigation involves a grandparent or other relative hired by the agency to connect the kinship caregiver to community resources and services and providing social support to the family.
 The best way the navigator can assist the family is by providing information, support and encouragement from the perspective of a peer.
 The peer-to-peer approach is adapted from recent health literature which show that community health workers are just as effective as health care professionals at promoting behavioral changes and improving health outcomes (Cummings, Lutes, Littlewood, Dinatale, Hambidge, & Shulman, 2013).
 Since the navigator is a peer who has preferably walked in the kinship caregiver’s shoes, they can walk hand in hand through the navigation process.
 It is very important that the kinship caregiver know that he/she is not alone.